Burning Smell from AC Unit? Here’s What You Should Know.

 “You should never ignore a strong burning smell,” said Scott.
-“While it is most likely just burning dust particles, it could be a blocked duct or overheated motor.”
+“While it is most likely just burning dust particles, it could be a blocked duct or an overheated motor.”

 If you notice an odor that smells like burning plastic or burning electrical parts, it could be something more serious.
 For example, a foreign object in your HVAC system’s ductwork could start to smell once it gets overheated.
 Remove your air vent registers and visually inspect them.
 It could also be something more serious, such as an overheated motor or cracked heat exchanger.
 If the smell persists, call Scott’s Air to check the HVAC’s electrical components.

-Something other than dust may be burning.
+- Something other than dust may be burning.
 Your HVAC system can also overheat due to age, wear, and lack of AC maintenance.
 If the smell does not go away after a bit, you should turn off your system and call a professional HVAC technician to evaluate the problem for you.

 “With winter coming, it is time for us to take a look at your heating system and perform maintenance to keep it working at its peak efficiency,” said Scott.
 “It doesn’t get too cold for too long in Florida, but when it does, we want our heat to work properly without emitting a nasty odor.”